The Best Vegetarian and Vegan Cookbooks- Meat free recipes

 Recommended recipes- squash , spinach and red pepper pie, chickpea, aubergine and date tagine, and veggie satay noodles.
 The quesadilla recipes are great too!

-Really satisfying recipes, full of flavour.
+Really satisfying vegan recipes, all full of flavour.
 These do require some prep time but really are worth it.
 Great for a weekend feast- these recipes really feel like an event so get your ingredients in and enjoy.

-Recommended recipes-rich & creamy lasagne, Pettigrew’s paella, and sweet pepper fajitas.
+Recommended recipes-rich & creamy lasagne, Pettigrew’s paella, and the delicious sweet pepper fajitas recipe.

 A golden oldie with more than 200 recipes to suit all occasions.
 A great range of different types of food.
 Clear, easy to follow and make recipes.

-Recommended Recipes: kale and mushroom lasagne, macaroni peas; chestnut and sage soup; kale and mushroom lasagne; macaroni peas, chestnut and sage soup.
+Recommended Recipes– kale and mushroom lasagne, macaroni peas; chestnut and sage soup; kale and mushroom lasagne; macaroni peas, chestnut and sage soup.

-*It is important to mention that the next books are not exclusively vegetarian.
-Meat does feature BUT there are a number of great vegetarian recipes within the books.
+Special mention to these books which are not exclusively vegetarian, Meat does feature, BUT there are a number of great vegetarian recipes within the books.

-For the more experienced cook, this book has a large section of vegetable based dishes influenced by the city of Jerusalem.
+For the more experienced cook, this book has a large section of meat free recipes and vegetable based dishes influenced by the city of Jerusalem.

-Recommended Recipes: Roasted butternut squash and red onion with tahini and za’atar , spiced chickpeas and fresh vegetable salad, basmati and wild rice with chickpea, currants and herbs.
+Recommended Recipes– Chocolate Krantz cake; Roasted butternut squash and red onion with tahini and za’atar ; spiced chickpeas and fresh vegetable salad, basmati and wild rice with chickpea, currants and herbs.

 A small veggie section in these books but family friendly, healthy options so great for weeknights.
 Tom Kerridge manages to create healthy and filling recipes without compromising on taste.